 - Interreg Europe - interregional cooperation programme

-Participation in strands A and Europe is a matter for Switzerland's individual cantons and regions.
-The ARE coordinates Swiss participation in the transnational cooperation programmes of Interreg B and the State Secretariat for Economic Affairs SECO is in charge of Interreg Europe.
+Participation in strands A is the responsibility of the cantons.
+The ARE coordinates the Swiss participation in the transnational cooperation programmes of Interreg B and the State Secretariat for Economic Affairs SECO is in charge of Interreg Europe.

 Transnational cooperation (Interreg B)